Settlement Agreement Solicitors

 Because an employer is getting the benefit of a binding waiver of your employment claims when you sign up to a settlement it is customary for the employer to pay some, if not all, of your legal costs in taking advice.

-We’ve detailed some more information on typical legal costs associated with settlement agreements.
+We’ve detailed some more information on typical legal costs associated with Settlement Agreements.

-Have you been offered a Settlement
+Have you been offered a Settlement Agreement by your employer?

 A Settlement Agreement (formerly known as a compromise agreement) is a legally binding contract made between an employer and an employee or former employee.